 As part of an industry being propelled ever onward by technical advances, an aging patient demographic, and higher expectations for quality services, medical assistants are enjoying all the benefits of high employment rates and strong salaries, but without the big front-end investment of time and money for career training.

 The healthcare industry is a $12 trillion global juggernaut, and accounts for around 18% of the total Gross Domestic Product here is the U.S. according to the Centers for Medicare and Medicaid Services.
 And it’s not going to do anything but go up from here.
 Even in the immediate-term, consulting firm Deloitte expects another 5% growth between 2019 and 2023… that’s a lot of money circulating, and a lot of new jobs coming online.

 But that proliferation of people coming into the healthcare industry can mean stiff competition for the top medical assistant jobs.
-If you want to be the applicant with the full gambit of administrative and clinical skills doctor’s offices and hospitals look for so your resume ends up on top of the pile, it means getting an education at a top school that employers recognize for providing the right kind of training.
+If you want to be the applicant with the full gambit of administrative and clinical skills doctor’s offices and hospitals look for so your resume and cover letter ends up on top of the pile, it means getting an education at a top school that employers recognize for providing the right kind of training.

 It only makes sense to go with one of the best programs available to you, and that’s exactly what you’ll find here.